greenwoodad/nmrsync/README.md

 There is an option to perform a second rsync to a second local location by specifying a third path in the input file.
 This rsync is performed with different customizable options.
-In the example input file, the second rsync skips copying permissions, modification times, or group information which enables (at least on my system) copying to a mounted windows file share.
+In the example input file, the second rsync skips copying permissions, user, or group information because this can't actually be changed on my mounted Windows filesystem.

 I personally run this as a cron job every five minutes as well as every week with a second input file to ensure data is still eventually transferred after network or power outages.